What is pressure-treated wood?

 Pressure-treated wood is often used in projects like:

 Why is pressure-treated wood hazardous to burn?

-Because of the chemicals used during the pressurizing process, pressure-treated wood should never be burned.
-If pressure-treated wood catches fire, it can release hazardous (and even carcinogenic) byproducts of the chemicals into the air.
+When burned, it can release hazardous and carcinogenic byproducts of the chemicals into the air.
 In addition to the harmful smoke, the ash will also be filled with the toxic remnants of the wood, exposing you to yet another safety hazard when cleaning up.

 Safety measures to take when working with pressure-treated wood

-It’s important to dispose of any unneeded pressure-treated wood at a landfill or however your local regulations state (most areas will have their specific directions available online).
+It’s important to dispose of any unneeded treated wood at a landfill or based on your local regulations.

 If you have sawdust from a project, do not put it in with your compost or use it as mulch.
 The chemical remnants could be highly hazardous to the environment.